vinefeeder/TwinVine/README.md

 and [Envied](https://github.com/vinefeeder/TwinVine/blob/main/packages/envied/README.md)

 TwinVine is the easy way to handle your download tasks.
-When you have an exact program url - just use envied as a command line call.
+* When you have an exact program url - just use envied as a command line call.
-When you only have the program name - just start with a search in vinefeeder.
+* When you only have the program name - just start with a search in vinefeeder.
+* When you dont know what you want; use the browse function.
+* Browse media categories like Film, Drama or Sport, for a selected service.
+* Batch Mode: select multiple downloads from various services and download all together.

 **usage**
 ```
-uv run envied dl itv (program url)
+uv run envied dl (options) (service) (program url)

-uv run vinfeeder  - to open the interactive GUI  for search etc
+uv run vinfeeder  - to open the interactive GUI for search, browse, etc.
 ```
 **Installation**